magnesiumlabs/lasco/src/background-color/README.md

 ## Configuration

-By default, the configuration provides a handful of general purpose background color utilities.
+By default, the configuration provides a handful of general purpose `background-color` utilities.
 You can easily extend the default scales using the Sass configuration.

 ```scss